KennyBlanckaert/Other/README.md

 # Other

-`not all projects in here are available`
+`Some of these project are confidential`

 ## Packer